wilke-lab/cell_types_workflow/README.md

 # cell_types_workflow
+---
 This code is based on celltypes_workflow_v3.mat which was written by Kyle Fang and Scott Wilke in January 2020.
 The difference is that this code has been modified to run a similar analysis, but to look at how activity changes across struggling vs. immobility (rather than during transitions between these two types of behavior).
 Basically, because struggling and immobility vary in length, we need a way to define points of comparison at the beginning, middle and end of each epoch.
 This code takes epochs that are already longer than 180 frames at minimum and subdivides them into 60 frame chunks taken from the beginning, middle and end of the epoch.
 Then it will take those three separate chunks and plot activity as per the original workflow.

-***
+### How to use
+The code will work as long as the m3p3_range_ItoS and m3p3_range_StoI variables (to be renamed later) are formatted as below:
+[start frame 1, end frame 1, start frame 2, end frame 2, etc.]

-The only manual components to this code is loading data into m3p3_range_ItoS and m3p3_range_StoI and inputting the number many frames per bin in line ~344.
+The only manual components to this code is *loading data into m3p3_range_ItoS and m3p3_range_StoI* and *inputting the number many frames per bin in line ~344*.
+Note, the **number of frames per bin MUST be a factor of total number of frames** or the code will break.